12 Things You Need to Know About Traumatic Brain Injury

 When you or your loved one sustains a TBI, it’s a good idea to see a neurologist or neuropsychologist to determine the extent of the damage.

 You should have a medical exam within 72 hours of an injury, even if you are not experiencing any symptoms.
-Schedule an appointment with a chiropractor if your family doctor is not immediately available.

 Ask for a CT-Scan and MRI.
 Inquire about any new technology available that can detect brain lesions.

 This information will be essential should you need to pursue litigation for a Nashville traumatic brain injury sustained after an accident.

 8. How Much Are Medical Costs Associated with Traumatic Brain Injury?

 The economic impact of a TBI on a family can be devastating.
 Medical costs, emotional trauma, psychological counseling, and loss of income can have a severe impact on a family’s well-being.